-Collaborative family law (also known as collaborative divorce) is a popular family dispute resolution process in instances where both parties share a commitment to resolve their differences without going to court.
+Collaborative family law (also known as collaborative divorce) is a family dispute resolution process, in circumstances where both parties share a commitment to resolve their differences without going to court.

 The collaborative dispute resolution process consists of a series of informal discussions and joint meetings with both parties and their representatives.
 During these meetings, a ‘collaborative team’ is created.
 This includes: